redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	  ]
 	}

-Substitute account ID and OIDC endpoint URL accordingly (the latter can be obtained from Identity Providers under Access Management in IAM).
+Substitute with values for your AWS account ID and OIDC endpoint URL.
+Use the rosa describe cluster command to obtain the OIDC endpoint URL and remove the https:// protocol from the path.

 Add the following annotation to the the cert-manager service account:

 	annotations:
-	  eks.amazonaws.com/role-arn: arn:aws:iam::<AWS account ID>:role/cert-manager-irsa
+	  eks.amazonaws.com/role-arn: arn:aws:iam::635859128837:role/cert-manager-irsa

-Delete the cert-manager pod and inspect the re-created pod to validate the existence of AWS environment variables and token.

-Switch cert-manager from using the default private DNS servers associated with the VPC to a public DNS server by adding dns01-recursive-nameservers to the list of arguments.
+Switch cert-manager from using the private DNS servers associated with the VPC to a public DNS server by adding --dns01-recursive-nameservers to the list of arguments.

 	oc edit csv/cert-manager.v1.5.4